Read more in:

 According to KB Yuzhnoe sources (98), using the 8K67 missile as a space launcher saved almost two years in the flight tests of the IS anti-satellites and the naval reconnaissance spacecraft known as Universalniy Sputnik, or US-A/P.

 The temporary launcher for the IS spacecraft was designated 11K67 and, in the 1980s, it was unclassified under name Tsyklon-2A.
 According to official KB Yuzhnoe sources, the first test launch of the 11K67 (Tsyklon-2A) rocket took place in Baikonur on October 27, 1967.
-Its payload successfully reached orbit and was announced as Cosmos-185.
+Its payload successfully reached orbit and was announced as Kosmos-185.
 Western analysts monitoring the launch later suggested that it was an engineering test of the ASAT prototype.
 (31)

-On April 28, 1968, the second ASAT-related payload entered orbit under name Cosmos-217, which was identified in the West as a version of the IS spacecraft, which would serve as a target.
+On April 28, 1968, the second ASAT-related payload entered orbit under name Kosmos-217, which was identified in the West as a version of the IS spacecraft, which would serve as a target.
 In total, until 1972, Western analysts identified 15 Soviet ASAT-related payloads, that reached orbit.

 New target: DS-P1-M

 In 1971, independent observers noticed that new target satellites were introduced into the antisatellite testing program.
-They were flying from Plesetsk, as opposed to Baikonur and launched by a lightweight C-1 booster, officially known today as Cosmos-3M.
+They were flying from Plesetsk, as opposed to Baikonur and launched by a lightweight C-1 booster, officially known today as Kosmos-3M.
 Years later, KB Yuzhnoe (formerly OKB-586) disclosed that it was responsible for the development of a specially equipped target satellite, designated DS-P1-M. On Feb.
 9, 1971, a satellite of this type reached orbit for the first time.

 According to KB Yuzhnoe (98), the DS-P1-M spacecraft (development designation: 11F631) was based on a previous radar calibration payload and had a weight of 643 kilograms.
 It carried the so-called System of Shrapnel Detection (SFO) and a dual set of orbit parameter sensors designated Fakel-MSD and RDM-3M.
 The Tral-P2-82 telemetry system was designed to transmit data on the number of "hits" by shrapnel during intercept tests.
 The pressurized body of the satellite itself was covered by special protective armor and the spacecraft was expected to transmit data after as many as three attacks by the interceptors.
 The SFO system was designed to count the number of hits by shrapnel ejected by the "killer" satellite moving at a relative speed of 1.2 - 2.1 kilometers per second.